Feds bust one of largest cocaine rings in Western Pennsylvania; 39 indicted

 • Adam Farabaugh, 28, of Canonsburg

-• Ricky Pietroboni, 40, of Monongahela, PA, and
+• Ricky Pietroboni, 40, of Monongahela